soybin/soybin.github.io/articles/_posts/2020-12-16-compute-clouds-from-randomness.md

 }
 ```

-As you can see, the function samples the weather 2D noise and main 3D noise and checks whether the density is above a minimum threshold or not.
+This function samples the weather 2D noise and main 3D noise and checks whether the density is above a minimum threshold or not.
 In affirmative case, it subtracts the detail 3D noise from the resulting density (so that the edges look organic, as I previously mentioned).
 Otherwise, it returns a density of 0 (simply meaning there's no cloud at that point).

 Note: